Community Research

 Let’s Eat McGill

 In summer 2023, Let’s Eat McGill worked on researching the history of food organizing at McGill, the current policies and stakeholders in McGill’s food system, and alternative food systems in place at other Canadian universities.
-We also created a new website, http://letseatmcgill.com, to display our research and centralize information about our group.
+They also created a new website, http://letseatmcgill.com, to display their research and centralize information about the group.

 On the website, our research is divided into three sections: